Ouxsoft/LHTML/README.md

 The present of these elements allows internal stakeholders to communicate design.
 Elements and arguments can be passed from front end developers to backend end developers

 ### Processor Standards
 LHTML is a modular language for emergent purposes.
 The processor defines how to use the document language to build dynamic HTML5.
 A document is past into a processor (also referred to as "program", "interpreter", "parser", etc.) that is responsible for building the HTML5.
-This standard focuses primarily on how configured elements and attributes serve as instructions to instantiate modules, perform coordinated logical functions, and replace themselves with rendered content.
+This standard focuses primarily on how configured elements and attributes serve as instructions to instantiate elements, perform coordinated logical functions, and replace themselves with rendered content.

-How a document is process is determined by both the builder, modules, and configuration.
+How a document is process is determined by both the builder, elements, and configuration.

 #### Builders
 The same LHTML document may be built in different ways depending on the specified builder.
 The builders may handle configurations differently.
 A processor may feature multiple builders, e.g.